SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_browser_drivers.nl.md

 Edge is Microsoft's newest browser, included with Windows 10 and Server 2016.
-Updates to Edge are bundled with major Windows updates, so you will need to download a binary which matches the build number of your currently installed build of Windows.
+Updates to Edge are bundled with major Windows updates, so you'll need to download a binary which matches the build number of your currently installed build of Windows.
 The [Edge Developer site](//developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) contains links to all the available binaries.
 Bugs against the EdgeDriver implementation can be raised with [Microsoft](//developer.microsoft.com/en-us/microsoft-edge/platform/issues/?page=1&q=webdriver).
-If you would like to run tests against Edge, but are not running Windows 10, Microsoft offer free VMs for testers on the [Edge Developer site](//developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
+If you'd like to run tests against Edge, but aren't running Windows 10, Microsoft offer free VMs for testers on the [Edge Developer site](//developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 {{< tabpane langEqualsHeader=true >}}